 The Privatization of Nuclear War.
-What is More Dangerous?
-A Mini-Nuke or Covid-19?
+What Is More Dangerous?
+A Mini-Nuke or COVID-19?

 Let us be under no illusions: A World War III scenario involving the use of nuclear weapons directed against Russia and China as well as against several non-nuclear states has been on the drawing board of the Pentagon for more than 20 years.

 And America’s major defense contractors which produce the nukes are increasingly involved in strategic decisions pertaining to their use as well as the formulation of US nuclear military doctrine.
-There is a faction within the Deap State which considers that a nuclear is “winnable”.
+There is a powerful faction within the Deep State which considers that a nuclear is “winnable”.
+And winnable WWIII scenarios and simulations (most of them classified) are routinely contemplated.

 Post 9/11 Nuclear Doctrine: “The Cold War Goes Hot” under G.W.B.